Last updated on October 29, 2025

 Blade Instructor | Illustration by Zoltan Boros

-Prerelease events are casual Sealed events that provide you with the first chance to play a new set by building a 40-card deck out of a “prerelease kit.”
-These products contain six draft booster packs, a prerelease promo foil of any rare or mythic rare in the set, and a special spindown life counter.
+Prerelease events are casual Sealed events that provide you with the first chance to play a new set by building a minimum 40-card deck out of a “prerelease kit.”
+These products contain six booster packs, or Play boosters in current sets, a prerelease promo foil of any rare or mythic rare in the set, and a special spindown life counter.
 After you've built your deck, the rest of your cards count as your sideboard as you play your matches.

 These events are usually very casual since most players are just there to fawn over the new set and play with the new cards.
 You might meet a Spike (competitive player) here or there based on your local area but most players are there to have fun.